falon/wildfire-milter/INSTALL.md

 with all archive formats.
 See at patool documentation.

 # Open Issue
-WildFire Milter eat a lot of memory.
+WildFire Milter eats a lot of memory.
 In a production environment with about 600 mails/300s we can arrive at 3.5GB of RSS.
 In systemd we limit the memory to 3GB.
 Above this limit the system starts to swap.
 You can change this parameter in `wildfire-milter.service` systemd file: